What is the Best Jar for Brewing Kombucha?

 There are several things to keep in mind when choosing a container that is best for you and your SCOBY.

-The material of the container, the size of the opening, and the container’s capacity are all important factors to keep in mind when choosing a brewing vessel.
+The material of the container, the size of the opening, how well it holds the temperature, and the container’s capacity are all important factors to keep in mind when choosing a brewing vessel (not to mention the aesthetic of it, especially when doing continuous brew!)

 - Stainless Steel: Another good option.
 These can be slightly more expensive but are safe to use and easy to clean.
 If you want to brew more than 2-3 gallons of kombucha at a time, you’ll want to use stainless as it is much lighter in weight than glass.

 - Oak Barrel: If you want to be fancy, try using an oak barrel!
-It imparts a unique flavor profile in your brew, while also looking really cool.
-They make cute little one gallon barrels that you could experiment with.
+It imparts a unique flavor profile to your brew while also looking really cool.
+They make cute little one-gallon barrels that you could experiment with.

 Kombucha Brew Jar Opening Size